1984 The Roar of a Powerhouse

-Anderson’s rise in Detroit began from an inexplicable fall from grace at Cincinnati, where spoiled Red management gave him the boot for two straight second-place finishes after years of star-studded, championship-caliber results.
+Anderson’s rise in Detroit began from an inexplicable fall from grace at Cincinnati, where spoiled Reds management gave him the boot for two straight second-place finishes after years of star-studded, championship-caliber results.
 With the Tigers, a team easily capable of playing .500 baseball, Anderson didn’t necessarily inherit a squad in need of serious rehabilitation.
-More aggressive fortune tellers of the game might have felt five years were more than enough to give the Tiger roster a chance, but Anderson—who at 50 had long since grayed but was now wrinkling to boot—sold his young and talented Detroit players with a patient and comforting old man sage.
+More aggressive fortune tellers of the game might have felt five years were more than enough to give the Tigers roster a chance, but Anderson—who at 50 had long since grayed but was now wrinkling to boot—sold his young and talented Detroit players with a patient and comforting old man sage.

 The first three years of Anderson’s best laid plans resulted in winning records, but without a serious challenge for postseason entry.
 The fourth year brought the Tigers within six games of first place with 92 wins, suggesting that they were ramping up.

 The Tigers won their first nine games.
 After losing two, they won seven more in a row.
-That was quickly followed by two more streaks of seven and nine games each.
-In all, Detroit won 35 of its first 40 games and tied a major league record by winning its first 17 games on the roadWhen the Tigers won their 17th straight road game against the California Angels at Anaheim, a sellout throng gave them a standing ovation.—though any home field advantage for opponents had been chipped away by Tiger fans, old and new alike, who came out of the woodwork to support their team.
+That was quickly followed by two more streaks of seven and nine wins each.
+In all, Detroit won 35 of its first 40 games and tied a major league record by winning its first 17 games on the roadWhen the Tigers won their 17th straight road game against the California Angels at Anaheim, a sellout throng gave them a standing ovation.—though any home field advantage for opponents had been chipped away by Tigers fans, old and new alike, who came out of the woodwork to support their team.
 About the only thing that went wrong for the Tigers during this phenomenal first-quarter stretch was a collision on an attempted embrace between ace pitcher Jack Morris and catcher Lance Parrish after Morris tossed a no-hitter against the Chicago White Sox.

 The Tigers were hardly ego-driven, a blue-collar collection of stars without superstars—a consistent and sound group with no weaknesses to be found anywhere.
 Among the maturing were the inseparable middle infield duo of Alan Trammell and Lou Whitaker, in the midst of an impressive 18-year run at Detroit starting alongside one another.
 Parrish, a former bodyguard for Tina Turner, led the Tigers with 33 homers and was tough as nails behind the plate.

 Yet the most omnipotent danger for opposing pitchers was outfielder Kirk Gibson, a former football star at nearby Michigan State who the Tigers were lucky to snare in the 1978 draft, while others ahead in line assumed he favored the NFL.
-Using a gridiron mindset, Gibson became a clubhouse leader by embracing challenge and condemning complacency—and took his intensity to the plateGibson became the first Tiger to hit 20 home runs and steal 20 bases in the same season., batting .282 with 92 runs scored, 91 knocked in, 29 stolen bases and double-figures in all extra-base categories (including 27 home runs).
+With a gridiron-like mentality, Gibson became a clubhouse leader by embracing challenge and condemning complacency—and took his intensity to the plateGibson became the first Tiger to hit 20 home runs and steal 20 bases in the same season., batting .282 with 92 runs scored, 91 knocked in, 29 stolen bases and double-figures in all extra-base categories (including 27 home runs).

-The unquestioned ace of the Tiger staff was Morris, a 29-year-old right-hander who grated his teammates with a preponderance to pout when things didn’t go right.
+The unquestioned ace of the Detroit staff was Morris, a 29-year-old right-hander who grated his teammates with a preponderance to pout when things didn’t go right.
 As with the rest of the Tigers, few things went wrong for Morris in 1984, leading the club with 19 wins against 11 losses.

 The man who put the Tigers over the top in 1984 was to be found in the bullpen.
 In seven previous years toiling in the National League, Willie Hernandez had always been a long reliever, never a closer—a southpaw pitching well enough to keep his earned run average just above 3.00.
-He had recently developed a screwball to go with a bread-and-butter fastball, and once in Detroit under the tutelage of Tiger pitching coach (and future San Francisco manager) Roger Craig, Hernandez mixed the two pitches perfectly throughout 1984.
+He had recently developed a screwball to go with a bread-and-butter fastball, and once in Detroit under the tutelage of Tigers pitching coach (and future San Francisco manager) Roger Craig, Hernandez mixed the two pitches perfectly throughout 1984.
 The Puerto Rico native could do little wrong, recording 32 straight saves before finally blowing one in a meaningless late-season contest, and authored a 1.92 ERA to earn both the American League Most Valuable Player and Cy Young awards.

 Standing head, shoulders, waist and knees above the rest of baseball with their white hot start, the Tigers early and rightfully had October on their minds—which led to a problem for Sparky Anderson: How to keep the momentum on track through the bulk of the regular season.
 It wouldn’t be easy.

 The national media, having made the Tigers their darlings, put the players in high demand of interviews and promotions that threatened to take the team off its focus.
 Other AL teams began treating the Tigers as world champs long before they could claim it, turning it up a notch whenever they went out to face them.
-Starting pitching fell flat in mid-summer, and a volatile Jack Morris upset the clubhouse air with a series of outbursts and a self-imposed moratorium with the media.
+Starting pitching fell flat in midsummer, and a volatile Jack Morris upset the clubhouse air with a series of outbursts and a self-imposed moratorium with the media.